dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 This is easy mode: this kind of taxonomic classification is "just" a database lookup.
-What messes up taxonomic classification with k-mers is (1) biology (redundancy) and (2) humans (taxonomy).
+What messes up taxonomic classification with k-mers is (1) biology (redundancy and laterally transferred genetic elements) and (2) humans (taxonomy).
 (1) is resolvable to a significant extent with combinatorics.
 (2) can be tackled with better metrics and systematic improvement.
 Here we provide measures that assist with both.

 Despite this, biological questions remain that are out of scope of this paper: correctness and completeness of reference databases matters.